 Do I Need To Have a Website?

-We recommend that anyone who is looking to have a business also consider having a website, especially if you need it to help you get more business.
+We recommend that anyone looking to have a business also consider having a website, especially if you need it to help you get more business.
 There may be some businesses where you do not need to have a website, but we find that a website can help you look professional.
 Also, a good website can give you credibility.

 For some ideas on why having a website is good, you can read the blog 11 Reasons Every Artist Should Have a Website by clicking here.